rushiagr/npf/content/blog/cassandra-server-in-10-minutes.md

 Want to quickly find out how a Cassandra server feels?
 In this blog post, we'll create a single-node Cassandra cluster on an Ubuntu Xenial (16.04) system.
 It's not really a 'cluster', but you can access the Cassandra shell `cqlsh` and try out all of its commands.
-Since we are just looking for a quick try-out, we're installing one of the latest Cassandra versions -- version 3.7.
+Since we are just looking for a quick start, we're installing one of the latest Cassandra versions -- version 3.7.
+Even more, the steps here are totally scriptable, so you can just blindly paste the lines and it'll work!
 OK let's get started.

 Note: Jump straight to the last portion to get all the commands at one place without explanation